 Maybe you’re planning a road-trip for spring break and need to make stops to get those wiggles out.
 Venture out to one of these destination playgrounds along your route for some extra fun (and a quieter car ride).

 Want a park with a little bit of everything?
 Hiking, biking, walking, playing – that’s what these parks offer and will keep the family busy all break long.

 Cherry blossom season is almost at it’s peak, but there’s still time to visit the gardens for pretty pictures and walks around these iconic trees.
 You may be able to catch a festival too, hosted by various organizations around town.
 Check out the Seattle’s Child calendar for more family-friendly outings and events.

 Not a cherry blossom fan, but love spring blooms?
 Visit the Bellevue Botanical Garden or any one of these hidden gems around Seattle.
 Gardens located in neighborhoods and others within larger parks, experiencing these flowered parks is a sign that spring is in the air.

 Head to the Tulip Festival in Skagit Valley this month.
 Enjoy the tulips, daffodils, food, flowers and activities around town.
 Go on the weekday to avoid long lines and crowds.

 Spend a day in Seattle!

-Catch a show, visit a museum or a farm!
+Visit a museum or a farm!

 The Pacific Northwest is a hiker’s haven.
 If you have little ones or kids who like shorter and paved walks, here are some trails you don’t want to miss.
 Need more of a heart-pumping workout?
 Check out stairway walks that impart a little history about Seattle and really have you counting your steps.